Top Expert Tips for Controlling MS Spasticity

 Hamstring Stretches for Spasticity

-For the same reasons your PT may want to work your hamstrings, the muscles in the back of your upper leg.
-To stretch yours, lie flat on your back with your legs bent.
+Stretching is also beneficial for your hamstrings, the muscles in the back of your upper leg.
+To start, lie flat on your back with your legs bent.
 Lift one leg at a time and gently pull it towards your chest to feel your hamstring stretch.
 If you need a little help, loop a belt, towel, or bedsheet around your foot and use it to help pull into the stretch.
 Remember: Only do stretches that your PT recommends, never stretch to the point of pain, and be sure you understand how to do them correctly to avoid injury.

 Yoga Moves for Strength